nanvel/blog/2017/11/trading.md

 ## Automated trading

+> A lot of us are in the business of quantitative trading because it is exiting, intellectually stimulating, financially rewarding, or perhaps it is the only thing we are good at doing.
+>
+> Quantitative Trading by Ernest P. Chan

 > MBAs once scoffed at the thought of relying on a scientific and systematic approach to investing, confident they could hire coders if they were ever needed.
 Today, coders say the same about MBAs, if they think about them at all.
 >
 > The Man Who Solved the Market by Gregory Zuckerman